cmndrsn/ggcommonality/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-Note: this is the development branch, so the functionality is appropriately buggy.
-However, the code here is more efficient than what's currently on the main branch.

 The goal of ggcommonality is to produce bar plots of unique and joint effects from commonality analyses.
 The function outputs a bar plots with unique and common effects for each commonality partition.